[Beta]{class="badge informative"}

 Marketing and optimization teams increasingly rely on chat-based applications and developer tools — such as Anthropic Claude, OpenAI ChatGPT, Cursor, and Microsoft Copilot Studio — to streamline their day-to-day work.
 These applications support the Model Context Protocol (MCP), an open standard that lets applications expose back-end tools to large language models (LLMs) in a uniform way.

-Adobe Target now provides an MCP server that surfaces experimentation, personalization, and recommendations operations directly inside any MCP-compatible application.
+Adobe Target now provides an MCP server that surfaces experimentation and personalization operations directly inside any MCP-compatible application.
 Adobe Target acts as the decisioning and execution layer while the AI assistant handles reasoning and explanation — giving teams faster access to optimization insights without navigating multiple product screens or writing queries against the Adobe Target REST API.

 IMPORTANT